mezhanglei/react-easy-formcore/README.md

 - `className` The class name of the form element, `optional`.
 - `store` The form data store, `required`.
-- `initialValues` The initial value of the form, which is overridden by the `initialValue` of the form field, note that it cannot be listened to for value changes `optional`.
+- `initialValues` The initial value of the form, which is overridden by the `initialValue` of the form field, Note that this value can only initialise the form `optional`.
 - `onSubmit` The form submit callback, `optional`.
 - `onMount` The form mounted callback `optional`.
 - ` onReset` Form reset defaults, `optional`.